bhainesva/bhainesva.github.io/src/transducers.md

 - jmp jumps to a new instruction relative to itself.
 The next instruction to execute is found using the argument as an offset from the jmp instruction; for example, jmp +2 would skip the next instruction, jmp +1 would continue to the instruction immediately below it, and jmp -20 would cause the instruction 20 lines above to be executed next.
 - nop stands for No OPeration - it does nothing.
 The instruction immediately below it is executed next.

 This particular set of instructions produces an infinite loop when executed.
 Our goal is to write a program that can execute these instructions and can also detect infinite loops.
-We should halt execution and output the value of the accumulator before any instruction is executed for a second time (indicated the start of loop).
+We should halt execution and output the value of the accumulator before any instruction is executed for a second time (indicating the start of a loop).

 Our program will have an instruction pointer (`ip`) variable for keeping track of the index of the instruction to be executed and an accumulator variable `acc`.